 Most people who are diagnosed with multiple sclerosis initially have the relapsing-remitting form (RRMS).
 Over time, this can change.

+RRMS causes alternating periods of symptoms, or relapses, and symptom-free periods called remission.
 In most cases, RRMS will eventually become secondary progressive MS (SPMS).
-RRMS causes alternating periods of symptoms, or relapses, and symptom-free periods called remission.
 In SPMS, damage to the brain and spinal cord progresses gradually over time, without remission.

 Some people have the “active” form of SPMS.
 The disease progresses over time, but they also continue to have periods of low disease activity and relapses.

 Disease-modifying therapies (DMTs) are drugs that slow MS progression, reduce the number of relapses, and help prevent brain and spinal cord damage.
 Until a few years ago, most DMTs only worked in people with RRMS.
-That’s changed, with the approval of a few new drugs designed to treat SPMS, too.
+That’s changed, thanks to the approval of a few new drugs designed to treat SPMS, too.

 Three different DMTs are FDA-approved specifically to treat types of SPMS.